-The Aura Daylight is a medium-size light therapy lamp with above-average light coverage.
-However, it isn’t as bright as higher ranked lamps I tested.
-That said, it’s very adjustable, and its six timers makes it easy to set your therapy sessions.
+The Aura Daylight is a medium-sized SAD lamp with above-average light coverage.
+However, it isn’t as bright as some of its rivals, and therefore doesn't make it onto our list of the best therapy lamps.

-The manufacturer doesn't list the lamp’s color temperature, but compared to other models I tested, it has a cooler light effect.
+The manufacturer doesn't list the lamp’s color temperature, but compared to some models, it has a cooler light effect.
 In fact, its light is almost identical in color to the Verilux HappyLight’s, which is 6,500 Kelvin.
-That can be a concern, as the Center for Environmental Therapeutics (CET) recommends light therapy lamps not exceed 5,000 Kelvin – lamps with higher temperatures have a higher risk of creating aversive glare and can damage your retinas if you take photosensitizing medications.
+That can be a concern, as the Center for Environmental Therapeutics (CET) recommends that light therapy lamps don't exceed 5,000 Kelvin – lamps with higher temperatures have a higher risk of creating aversive glare and can damage your retinas if you take photosensitizing medications.